meow-watermelon/woeusb-ng-patches/README.md

 When I tried to create a bootable Windows 11 bootable USB disk, [WoeUSB-NG](https://github.com/WoeUSB/WoeUSB-ng) came to my plate and it seems pretty cool.
 However, when I started to use it, its progress bar really confused me and that write-delay is not suitable for the cases like writing data into a disk.

 Then I read the source code of `core.py`.
-I figured out there are several glitches that caused above confusion and potential data writing delay issue.
+I figured out there are several glitches that caused the above confusion and potential data writing delay issue.
 So I patched the file to solve the issues I encountered.

-This patch is to address / fix following issues:
+This patch is to address / fix the following issues:

-1. Removed pesudo progress bar feature.
-WoeUSB-NG uses timer progress bar which actually does not show actual progress which is just a decoration.
+1. Removed pseudo progress bar feature.
+WoeUSB-NG uses a timer progress bar which actually does not show actual progress which is just a decoration.
 2. Switched buffered write to sync-IO write.
 WoeUSB-NG uses buffered write to write Windows files to USB disk.
-This would cause potential disk loss issue and would take longer time when OS initiates write-back.
+This would cause a potential disk loss issue and would take a longer time when OS initiates write-back.
 3. Added additional writing progress information to show the actual data writing process.
-This is useful for users to understand how much data is written already in the USB disk rather than pesudo progress data.
+This is useful for users to understand how much data is written already in the USB disk rather than pseudo progress data.

 ## How to use it?

 Simple.
-Just copy this `core.py` and replace the original one in the WoeUSB-NG source code directory then using `pip3` to install the package.
+Just copy this `core.py` and replace the original one in the WoeUSB-NG source code directory then use `pip3` to install the package.

 ## Side Effect

-Because this patch uses sync-IO to write data, users will notice that the data copying part is taking very long time, which is normal.
-IMHO, it's better show actual data copy progress than pesudo progress and confused extreame long time consuming on data write-back process.
+Because this patch uses sync-IO to write data, users will notice that the data copying part is taking a very long time, which is normal.
+IMHO, it's better to show actual data copy progress than pseudo progress and confused extreme long time consuming on data write-back process.

 ## Command Output Example